ryanwooj/frontend-interview-prompt/README.md

 - [ ] Use your best judgement to make the dashboard responsive and collapsible at 1200px breakpoint.

 ## Questions To Answer:
 This is your chance to talk about the prompt!
+Please provide these answers on your README.
 - Please share your screen resolution, OS, browser version (best if you're using latest) you used to test in so we can look at it in:
 - What part of the design did you get stuck on?
 What took the most time?
 - What part of the design didn't make sense?
 Did you change anything?